 Step 2 – Decide on the kind of LPN credential you want to pursue in North Dakota

-Another decision you will need to make is whether or not you want to pursue an associate degree or a diploma.
-Either kind of credential is accepted by most business employers, but make sure you are familiar with the pros and cons of each.
+Another decision you will need to make is whether or not you want to pursue an associate degree or a diploma in North Dakota for practical nursing.
+To see more detailed info on the LPN credentials that are offered, click on the link here.

 Step 3 – Enroll in an approved ND Licensed Practical Nurse class